 So, what makes a tourist spot eco-friendly?
 Conservation, wildlife conservation.
 In other words, the proper management of a region’s biodiversity.
 This is where you will still find nature’s goodness undiluted, always greener.
 One good fact about Africa is that we did not and have not contributed to the global warming concerns, at least not in a significant percentage.
 That means our natural environment is serving the purpose of their creation to man.
 As much as Africa strives to be as developed as her western counterparts, she is also taking cognizance of the dire need to protect her natural endowments, her natural embellishments which are continuously threatened by the pressure of development.

-By default Africa as a whole is the place to be when you want a perfect blend of the tropics and the sandy Saharan areas.
-Both have great tourism potentials so much so that they have afforded Africa her priceless luxury safaris, unimaginable verdure and an inestimable wildlife.
+By default, Africa as a whole is the place to be when you want a perfect blend of the tropics and the sandy Saharan areas.
+Both have great tourism potentials, so much that they have afforded Africa her priceless luxury safaris, unimaginable verdure and an inestimable wildlife.
 Africa is in the business of protecting and conserving her heritage, so also is she concerned about the conservation and development of her ever freshly green environment, caverns and water bodies.
 Eco-friendly spots are simple yet sophisticated nature loving attractions.